How to open a bank account in India from the US

 India’s largest private sector bank, HDFC has branches in India and a number of other countries.
 Accounts are offered for non-residents and residents alike, subject to strict eligibility criteria.

 Technically, NRI customers can open an account online without the need to visit a branch.
 However, this is subject to having a full range of documents which have been fully attested.
-Opening an account remotely may be easier if you’re already a customer of HDFC looking to open extra accounts.

 Account types: Full range of accounts for residents and non-residents.
 However, eligibility criteria are tight so not all options are available to all customers.